Business Administration Major, B.S.B.A.

-To request review and validation of eligible courses, students should submit a Transfer Credit Request Form accessible from the undergraduate business program Web site.
+To request review and validation of eligible courses, students should submit a Transfer Credit Request Form through Connect Carolina.
 A copy of the course syllabus must be included for all courses being evaluated.
 The syllabus must include the title and edition of textbook(s) as well as list explicitly the course content.
 If the syllabus lists only chapters covered, without a description of the chapter content, a copy of the textbook’s table of contents must be included.

 Special Opportunities in the Kenan–Flagler Business School